hawkeyes0v0/PogCutoffResume/README.md

 ok I think I have the firmware for the cutoff boards finished now. (maybe a bit of cleanup and commenting to do)

 # Functions are:
-cutoff at minimum voltage
+-cutoff at minimum voltage
-resume at resume voltage
+-resume at resume voltage
-max temperature cutoff (could flipflop a bit since theres no hysteresis, but you have bigger things to worry about at this point) periodic reset trigger on aux1 pin idle reset trigger on aux1 pin and listen for pinstate change on aux2 pin
+-max temperature cutoff (could flipflop a bit since theres no hysteresis, but you have bigger things to worry about at this point)
+-periodic reset trigger on aux1 pin
+-idle reset trigger on aux1 pin and listen for pinstate change on aux2 pin

 # To use the configuration menu:
 -One button press to enter